microsoft/azuredevopslabs/labs/vsts/azureresource/readme.md

     ![](images/image12.png)

 1. Right click on the project from Solution Explorer &gt; click “Deploy” &gt; select “New Deployment”

     ![](images/image13.png)

 1. A new window appears; select the Subscription you want to deploy with.
 Click on the Resource group drop down and create “new”.
-A new popup appears, provide a name for the resource group and choose a location you want this resource group to be deployed and click on create.
+    A new popup appears, provide a name for the resource group and choose a location you want this resource group to be deployed and click on create

     ![](images/image14.png)